marlonecobos/marlonecobos.github.io/content/authors/admin/_index.md

 ---
-bio: My research interests include methods and tools for predictive modeling, disease biogeography, and evolutionary adaptation.
+bio: My research interests include biogeography, methods and tools for predictive modeling, and evolutionary adaptation.
 education:
   courses:
   - course: PhD in Ecology and Evolutionary Biology